-- Thou art gone to the grave---we no longer behold thee, Nor tread the rough path of the world by thy side; But the wide arms of merry are spread to enfold thee, And sinners may hope, since the Sinless has died. - 3.
-Theo art gone to the grave, and its mansions forsaking, Perhaps thy tried spirit in doubt linger'd long; But the sunshine of heaven beam'd bright on thy waking.
-And the song that they heardst was the seraphing's song.

-4. Those art gome to the grave, but 'twere wrong to deplore thee.
-When God was thy ransom, thy guardian, and guide; He gave thee, and took thee, and soon will restore thee, f Where death has no sting, since the Saviour hath died.
-'Hear what the Lord from heaven proclaims.'
-[Revenues]
+- 2. Thou art gone to the grave-we no longer behold thee, Nor tread the rough path of the world by thy side; But the wide arms of mercy are spread to enfold thee, And sinners may hope, since the Sinless has died. - 3.
+Thou art gone to the grave, and its mansions forsaking, Perhaps thy tried spirit in doubt linger'd long; But the sunshine of heaven beam'd bright on thy waking, And the song that thou heardst was the seraphim's song. - 4.
+Thou art gone to the grave, but 'twere wrong to deplore thee, When God was thy ransom, thy guardian, and guide; He gave thee, and took thee, and soon will restore thee, f Where death has no sting, since the Saviour hath died.